 To apply, please review the application requirements below and ensure that you are able to meet all criteria.
 When you are ready to apply, click “Apply” to complete your application – this is required for the waiting list.

 Frequently Asked Questions

 The 5-day program intensives begins at 8:30 AM (with optional meditation beforehand) and concludes at 7:30 PM.

-We have adopted a “European-style” schedule, with only the lunch break at mid.day.
-Participants often go to dinner together after we wrap up at 7:00pm.
-(Bring any snacks/protein you need to tide you over if this a stretch for you.)
+You’ll have a lunch break at midday, and participants often go to dinner together at 7:30.
+Bring any snacks/protein you need to tide you over if this a stretch for you.

 The agenda for each intensive varies and is adapted to the group as the intensive unfolds.
 Typically, intensives include multiple sessions of small group facilitation practice, 1-1 and group exercises, direct instruction, facilitation demonstration, and embodied integration practice.
 The final day of the intensive concludes at 12:30pm.